GemeenteNijmegen/component-library/components/pills/README.md

 You can mark the active element by adding the attribute `aria-current="true"`.
 If you have a specific use for the buttons (like page, location, date) you can use different values for `aria-current`.
 See [this page](http://design-patterns.tink.uk/aria-current/) for more examples.

 When you are using the pills as tabs you can use `aria-selected="true"` to mark the currently selected tab.

+### Note

+This component is rendered here with a example script so that you can select an item and see how it looks.